The UK Government published the National Planning Policy Framework (NPPF) in March 2012 (last updated February 2019).

 - members of the public

-- local districts councils
+- local Districts Councils

 - archaeological organisations

-- developers and land agents
+- applicants, developers and their agents

 The council strongly recommends that developers seek early advice from HET about the potential impacts of development proposals that impact known or anticipated, designated or non-designated heritage assets, and their settings and how they can best be managed in line with the principles set out in the NPPF.

 Early consultation with HET can ensure that a proportionate scope of archaeological work is designed to enable applicants to provide appropriate evidence that is able to inform planning decisions and shape mitigation strategies.

 We use an archaeological brief-led process for development schemes.
 A Written Schemes of Investigation (WSI) must be prepared by the archaeological organisation appointed to carry out the investigation programme.
 A list of Registered Organisations (ROs) can be found on the Chartered Institute for Archaeologists (CIfA) website.